Creator of Nature's Sketchbook products

 "It was my way of holding forever the impression I loved so much in nature," she says.

 Marjolein continued to pursue those impressions as she grew and developed her talent as an artist, ultimately attending the Academy of Arts in Arnhem, The Netherlands.
-Shortly after completing her studies there, her work came to be publicly recognized when she was asked to illustrate a one-page feature for the popular Dutch women's weekly Libelle.
+Shortly after completing her studies there, her work came to be publicly recognized when she was asked to illustrate a one-page feature for the popular Dutch magazine Libelle.

 Marjolein and her husband and manager, Gaston, divide their time between country homes in Holland and in Missouri, near Hallmark's headquarters, as well a tropical retreat in the Cayman Islands.
 Each setting provides a unique glimpse of what nature has to offer throughout the world.
 The couple has a son, Mischa, a daughter, Sanna, and two grandchildren.
-Marjolein's parents, whom she thanks for literally putting her in touch with nature all those years ago in the soft green grasses overlooking the banks of the Vecht River, have passed on.
-But nature keeps them at her side.